Register an intention to marry

 Immigration and overseas residents

-If one party is coming from overseas to live in Australia, we can send you a letter once you have lodged your notice.
+If one party is coming from overseas to live in Australia, we can send you a letter once you've lodged your notice.
 You can use the letter to support an application for a prospective spouse visa.

 Getting married overseas